IntentSoftware/docs/articles/tutorials/create-a-module/02-create-a-simple-module/create-a-simple-module.md

 ---
 # Create a simple module

+In this step of the tutorial we will create a new Module Builder Application in Intent Architect, use the designer to add a template to it.
+We will run the software factory against this application to generate a .NET Core C# solution which will then be built to generate the module.

 ## Create a new application

 On the home screen click `Create a new module`.